jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_date_and_time.rst

         with self.assertRaises(ValueError):
             int('31/12/99 01')

-  and tests are green again
+  and the test is green again

 * The int_ constructor_ will not work when the timestamps have a date.
 I need a solution that can read the date and time.
 I search for `date and time <https://docs.python.org/3/search.html?q=time+difference>`_ in `python's online documentation`_, to see if there is an existing solution and select the datetime_ module from the results.
 Reading through the available types in the module I see `datetime.datetime`_ objects which are a combination of date and time